shivansh/cpm/README.md

 ```
 Perhaps you might also find the above command useful in case some of your cows fled without you knowing (believe it or not, there have been many such reported cases !).

-Each time you fire up your login shell, `cow_selector` script runs.
+Each time you fire up your login shell,  the `cow_selector` script runs.
 It randomly generates a fortune message, and gets the respective fortune cookie.
-It then looks in the `cookie_index` for all the cows that are present corresponding to that cookie and randomly picks one.
+It then looks in the `cookie_index` for all the cows that correspond to that cookie and randomly picks one.

 ### But there is a catch !!
 While generation of a random cookie is taken care of by the **fortune** command, the cow which gets displayed along is decided by the `cow_selector` script.
 And for that to happen the generated cookie needs to be associated with **atleast** one cow.
 The more entries there are in `cookie_index`, the more cow-cookie diversity will be there each time you start your shell. <br>